 - Pajamas or slippers

-CHS prohibits clothing that is unsafe, dangerous, or hazardous to health.
+CHS prohibits clothing that is unsafe, dangerous, or hazardous to health and/or safety.

 - Facial piercing(s) that become a safety issue for students and/or staff